swaptacular/swpt_ca_scripts/README.md

 3. The contents of the node's "nodeinfo" directory (`nodeinfo.zip`).
 4. A digital signature for the "nodeinfo.zip" file (`nodeinfo.signature`).

-To create an info-bundle file, use the `create-infobundle` command, specifying the name of the info-bundle file that should be created (in this example, "my-foo-node"):
+To create an info-bundle file for your node, use the `create-infobundle` command, specifying the name of the info-bundle file you want to be created (in this example, "my-foo-node"):

 ```shell